hpi-swa/trufflesqueak/README.md

 ## Papers

-- Fabio Niephaus, Tim Felgentreff, and Robert Hirschfeld.
-GraalSqueak: A Fast Smalltalk Bytecode Interpreter Written in an AST Interpreter Framework.
-In Proceedings of the Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems (ICOOOLPS) 2018, co-located with the European Conference on Object-oriented Programming (ECOOP), Amsterdam, Netherlands, July 17, 2018, ACM DL.
+- Fabio Niephaus, Tim Felgentreff, and Robert Hirschfeld. *GraalSqueak: A Fast Smalltalk Bytecode Interpreter Written in an AST Interpreter Framework.* In Proceedings of [the Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems (ICOOOLPS) 2018][icooolps18], co-located with [the European Conference on Object-oriented Programming (ECOOP)][ecoop], Amsterdam, Netherlands, July 17, 2018, ACM DL.
    [![doi][icooolps18_doi]][icooolps18_paper] [![Preprint][icooolps18_preprint]][icooolps18_pdf]